thatbrguy/nerf-tf2/docs/data_preparation.md

 3. Set the parameters in `nerf/params/config.yaml` appropriately by following the instructions given above each parameter in the file.

 ## 2. Custom Dataset (360-Degree Inward-Facing)
+Setting up a custom dataset for a 360-degree inward-facing scene is more involved.
+This section describes the data preparation process for this dataset type.

+### 2.1 Introduction
-For any custom 360-degree inward-facing dataset, we require the following items: images, poses, bounds and intrinsics.
-TODO: rewrite.
+For any custom 360-degree inward-facing dataset, we require images, poses, bounds (near and far bounds) and intrinsics.
 Collectively, we will refer to the images, poses, bounds and intrinsics as "information about the scene".

+In one case, the user may only have the images, and may not have the remaining information about the scene.
+In another case, the user may already have prepared all the information about the scene.
+This section describes how to prepare the data for **both** cases.

 The codebase requires the information about the scene to be structured in a specific format.
 We will refer to this format as the "360-degree inward-facing custom dataset format".
 The format is as follows:
 1. All the images should be stored in a single directory.
-2. The information regarding the poses, bounds and intrinsics should be organized in a CSV file in the format specified in section 2.1 (Pose Info Format).
+2. The information regarding the poses, bounds and intrinsics should be organized in a CSV file in the format specified in section 2.4 (Pose Info Format).

+### 2.2 Setting up the information about the scene

-In some cases, the user might only have a set of images and would have no information about poses, bounds and intrinsics.
-In that case, the user can consider using the colmap-utils repository to extract.
+In some cases, the user may only have the images, and may not have the remaining information about the scene (let us call this **Case 1**).
+In another case, the user may already have prepared all the information about the scene (let us call this **Case 2**).
+Let us explore how to set up the information about the scene for each case separately.

+#### 2.2.1 Case 1
+In this case, the user only has the images and does not have the remaining information about the scene.
+In this case, the user has to rely on some remaining codebase to estimate the remaining information about the scene.

+In this case, the user can consider using [colmap-utils](https://github.com/thatbrguy/colmap_utils) for estimating the remaining information about the scene.
+The remaining information about the scene estimated by [colmap-utils](https://github.com/thatbrguy/colmap_utils) will be in the Pose Info Format (section 2.4) and hence would be compatible with this codebase.

-If the user already has all the information about the scene, then the user could just organize the information into the format required by the codebase.
+If the user wishes to use an alternative approach to estimate the remaining information about the scene, they are free to do so.
+In that case, once the remaining information about the scene is estimated, the user should follow the instructions in **Case 2**.
+This is because, the estimated remaining information about the scene may not in the Pose Pose Info Format (section 2.4) that is required.

+#### 2.2.2 Case 2
+In this case, the user has already prepared all the information about the scene.
+In this case, the user should:
+1. Place all the images in one directory.
+This is done to satisfy the first requirement of the 360-degree inward-facing custom dataset format.
+2. Organize the remaining information about the scene (poses, intrinsics, bounds) as per the format in section 2.4 (Pose Info Format).
+This is done to satisfy the second requirement of the 360-degree inward-facing custom dataset format.

+### 2.3 Creating train, val and test splits
+TODO

-## 2.1 Pose Info Format
+### 2.4 Pose Info Format
 The information regarding poses, bounds and intrinsics should be organized in a CSV file in a specific format.
 This format is referred to as the "pose info format".

+The CSV file should contain...
+TODO

 | image_name | camera_model  | camera_params                                            | pose                                                         | near             | far              |
 | ---------- | ------------- | -------------------------------------------------------- | ------------------------------------------------------------ | ---------------- | ---------------- |